hippiehunter/dblbook/src/common/routines.md

 ### Subroutines

 Subroutines are self-contained blocks of code designed to perform specific tasks.
 They are similar to functions with a void return type in other languages.
-There are two types of subroutines in DBL: local and regular.
+There are two types of subroutines in DBL: local and regular.<!--The doc says internal and external, which fits with the paragraph below.
+If we want to use "local and regular, we should probably rephrase some things because otherwise it's confusing.-->

 An external subroutine, simply referred to as a subroutine, is a separate entity from the routine that calls it.
 This subroutine can be present in the same source file as the invoking routine or in a different file.